 - Continue to build your knowledge of the language.

 In this article, we’ll look at two more skills related to steps 1 and 3.

 And, we’ll do this through the lens of the English verb ‘to get’.

 The verb ‘to get’ is really troublesome for students learning English because we use it in many different contexts.

-Therefore, the first skill you’ll need is an ability to substitute an English verb before you translate it into Spanish, specifically with verbs such as ‘get’.
+So, the first skill you’ll need is the ability to substitute an English verb in your English sentence before you translate it into Spanish, specifically with verbs such as ‘get’.

 English: I get it.

 Colloquially, we can use ‘get’ when we want to say we ‘understand’ something.

 But, if we try to translate this sentence word-for-word into Spanish, we’ll get into trouble.

 Since the direct translation of ‘get’ in Spanish is ‘conseguir’, we get the following: